deluan/contentful-migrate/README.md

     -c, --content-type <content-type>  content type name
 ```

-Example: executing the command `ctf-migrate create -c Post create-post-model` will create
+Example: executing the command `ctf-migrate create -c post create-post-model` will create
-a file named `./migrations/Post/1513695986378-create-post.js` (the timestamp will vary)
+a file named `./migrations/post/1513695986378-create-post.js` (the timestamp will vary)

 ### list

-Lists all migrations for a given content-type, also indicating whether it was already
+Lists all migrations for the given content-types, also indicating whether they were already
 applied and when.

 ```